SnowflurrySDK/Snowflurry.jl/README.md

 **Note**: Unlike C++ or Python, indexing in Julia starts from "1" and not "0"!

-Once we've built our circuit, we can consider what, if any, transpilations we should apply.
+Once we've built our circuit, we can consider if it would benefit from applying any transpilation operations.
 Transpilation is the process of rewriting the sequence of operations in a circuit to a new sequence.
-Typically, the new sequence will yield the same quantum state as the old sequence but could optimize the choice of gates used for performance or portability to different hardware.
-Since the circuit is relatively small and Snowflurry's simulator can handle all gates, we won't run any transpilation.
+As a rule, the new sequence will yield the same quantum state as the old sequence but possibly optimizing the choice of gates used for performance, using only those gates supported by a specific hardware QPU.
+Since the circuit is relatively small and Snowflurry's simulator can handle all gates, we won't run any transpilation for the time being.

 Next, we'll simulate our circuit to see if we've built what we expect.